 HOUSING & MEALS

-During the program you will be living with a host family, which offers an excellent opportunity for you to learn about family life in Uruguay, meet locals, and practice your Spanish on a daily basis!
+Program participants live with a host family, which offers an excellent opportunity to learn about family life in Uruguay, meet locals, and practice Spanish on a daily basis.

 Accommodations are arranged with carefully selected host families.
-In general only one student is placed per family; in all cases, you will have your own room.
-Your host family will provide you three meals a day.
+In general only one student is placed per family; in all cases, students have their own room.
+Host families provide three meals a day.

 Past participants report that the informal learning with their family was as important as their classwork to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."